 Final Landscape Tips

 The most important tip is for you to love love love your dress.
-We want you to feel your best on your elopement day.
-It will boost your confidence, make you feel so special, and your significant other will notice you beaming and make the photos even more adorable and amazing! 🙂
+I want you to feel your best on your elopement day.
+It will boost your confidence, make you feel special, and your significant other will notice you beaming and make the photos even more adorable and amazing! 🙂

 Hiking With Your Elopement Dress

 Now, you’ve got your dress, and your hair and makeup are done, now do you wear your dress or do you pack it away in your bag?
 Which one do you do?
 Well, you can do either!
 I have had brides decide to hike in their dress and I have had brides wait until the end of the trail to change into their dress.

 - Are you going on a short or long hike?
 A short 1-3 mile hike with minimal elevation gain is great for wearing your dress on a hike.
 Otherwise, it’s probably too long or steep of a hike to be comfortable hiking in your dress.

 - What’s the weather like?
 Cool mornings with an easy hike are great.
 But if we’re hiking on a warm afternoon uphill?
 You’ll probably get pretty sweaty and want to hike in your hiking clothes instead.

 - Are you hiking in the dark for a sunrise elopement?
 Perhaps it’s best to change at the end of the trail so you can hike quicker, use your headlamp easier, etc.